 Bringing Food And Drink On The Train

-Amtrak allows you to bring food and drink aboard the train, but Amtrak cannot heat, chill, or store it.
+Amtrak allows you to bring food and drink aboard the train; however, Amtrak cannot heat, chill, or store them.

 Amtrak Vermonter add-ons